Commitment Quality Value

 (c) the Data Subject has provided Explicit Consent to the proposed transfer after being informed of any potential risks; or

-(d) the transfer is necessary for one of the other reasons set out in the GDPR including the performance of a contract between us and the Data Subject, reasons of public interest, to establish, exercise or defend legal claims or, in some limited cases, for our legitimate interest.
+(d) in limited circumstances and where a special situation requires a restricted transfer on the basis of a specific exception, we may determine that the transfer is necessary for one of the other reasons set out in the GDPR including the performance of a contract between us and the Data Subject, reasons of public interest, to establish, exercise or defend legal claims or, in some limited cases, for our legitimate interest.

 The Company does not currently transfer Personal Data outside of the EEA.
 If your professional duties require you to transfer Personal Data outside of the EEA, you must speak to the Data Protection Officer before you do so.